-- the scope, rate of progress, results and cost of our clinical studies, preclinical testing and other related activities; - the cost of manufacturing clinical supplies, and establishing commercial supplies, of our drug candidates and any products that we may develop; - the number and characteristics of drug candidates that we pursue; - the cost, timing and outcomes of regulatory approvals; - · the cost and timing of establishing sales, marketing and distribution capabilities; - · the terms and timing of any collaborative, licensing and other arrangements that we may establish; - the timing, receipt and amount of sales, profit sharing or royalties, if any, from our potential products; - the cost of preparing, filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the extent to which we acquire or invest in businesses, products or technologies, although we currently have no commitments or agreements relating to any of these types of transactions; and - the effects of the COVID-19 pandemic and the cost and timing of actions taken to contain it.
+- . the outcome, success, timing and cost of any partnerships or other strategic transactions, business combinations or divestiture - the scope, rate of progress, results and cost of our clinical studies, preclinical testing and other related activities; - the cost of manufacturing clinical supplies, and establishing commercial supplies, of our drug candidates and any products that we may develop; - the number and characteristics of drug candidates that we pursue; - the cost, timing and outcomes of regulatory approvals; - the cost and timing of establishing sales, marketing and distribution capabilities; - the terms and timing of any collaborative, licensing and other arrangements that we may establish; - the timing, receipt and amount of sales, profit sharing or royalties, if any, from our potential products; - the cost of preparing, filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the extent to which we acquire or invest in businesses, products or technologies, although we currently have no commitments or agreements relating to any of these types of transactions; and - the effects of the COVID-19 pandemic and the cost and timing of actions taken to contain it.